C242-PS249/Mobile-Development/README.md

     * **Introduction Guide**, A tutorial or onboarding feature guides users through the application when they first open it, making it easier to understand and use the available functions.

-    * **Theme Adaptation (Light/Dark Mode)**, The application automatically adapts to your device's theme settings, whether light or dark mode, providing a comfortable user interface based on your preferences.

     * **Upload Image from Gallery**, Users can select a batik image from their device's gallery to begin the recognition process.

     * **Capture Image with Camera**, With integrated camera functionality, users can directly take a photo of a batik fabric and analyze it instantly within the app.